Effective Date: October 5, 2021

 We follow generally accepted industry standards to protect Personal Information, both during transmission and once we receive it.
 We use administrative, physical, and technical measures to protect Personal Information from any unauthorized access, loss, misuse, disclosure, alteration, or destruction.

 All data collected through our Platforms are transmitted securely over the internet using 256-bit TLS encryption protocols or better.
-The data are stored on secure servers in an ISO 27001-certified data centers in Canada and the European Economic Area (EEA).

 The GDPR is a set of regulations coming into effect on May 25, 2018 that enhances the date privacy rights of EU individuals.
 PSP is committed to upholding GDPR compliance among our Products and Services.